From TALSIM Docs

 The selection of the type and the input of the designation is mainly informative and does not affect the calculation.
 The identification of limits is made up of three digits: the first letter is always "G", the second is determined by the selected type.
 These are then followed by a unique number in the third position, which is assigned corresponding to the order of the creation of the limits and their classes and types.

-After the limit has been created, a box with the respective identification of the limit appears in the reservoir window in the section Limits.
+After the limit has been created, a box with the respective identification of the limit appears in the storage window in the section Limits.

 An already created limit can be edited by double-clicking on the identifier box in the limits section or by right-clicking on the identifier → Edit.
 A new window opens for this purpose: